NVIDIA/libcudacxx/docs/setup/building_and_testing.md

 # Install the LLVM Integrated Tester (`lit`)
 apt-get -y install python-pip
 pip install lit

+# Env vars that should be set, or kept in mind for use later
+export LIBCUDACXX_ROOT=/path/to/libcudacxx # Git repo root.
 ```

 ### Step 1: Generate the Build Files